 The School of Management (SOM) is one of four major academic units at UM-Flint.
 As a business school, it offers academic programs leading to a BBA degree with several concentrations as well as three minors.
 Traditionally the MBA program has offered a generalist degree.
 However, the SOM is now offering MBA degrees with concentrations in Accounting, Finance, Marketing, Health Care, Management and Lean Manufacturing, with other concentrations in the development stage.
-The school serves over 900 BBA students, 180 MBA students, and numerous students who elect business courses to complement studies in other areas.
+The school has 1331 enrolled BBA students, 215 MBA students, and numerous students who elect business courses to complement studies in other areas.
+Our MBA program is the largest single graduate program on our campus.

-Over the past year, the school has continued its aggressive marketing efforts with a 50% increase in its marketing budget.
-Efforts have focused primarily on the MBA programs.
-Between the 2004 and 2005 academic years, the school experienced a 12% increase in graduate enrollment.
+Over the past year, the school has continued its aggressive marketing efforts with a 50% increase in its marketing budget and the hiring of business student recruiter.
+Historically between the 2004 and 2005 academic years, the school experienced a 12% increase in graduate enrollment.
 The 2006 academic year brought an enrollment increase of another 11%, resulting in a two-year increase of 25%.
 In 2007 substantial budget cuts to our MBA marketing efforts resulted in a leveling out of our enrollment.
-This reduced our ability to provide the information to Michigan residents regarding opportunities for graduate education, especially among non-traditional and working students.
+This reduced our ability to provide the information to Michigan residents regarding opportunities for graduate education and our BBA programs, especially among non-traditional and working students.
 This past year we restored part of our marketing budget and MBA enrollment increased by 4%.
-We are requesting \$50,000 for marketing.
+This year our marketing effort was rewarded with a 43.7% increase in undergraduate headcount from fall 2009 to fall 2010 and an 11.5% increase in our MBA enrollment.
+We are requesting \$50,000 for additional marketing.
 In addition, we must recognize that our BBA online program serves the non-traditional student and substantially provides an opportunity for them to complete their college degree.
 Our NetPlus!
 MBA also uses an online component.
-In both cases our technology is falling behind.
+In both cases our technology is falling behind creating a critical technology delivery gap between ourselves and our competitors.
+Students are very aware of this disparity and question why the University of Michigan is second tier in this arena.
 Cyber classrooms are the current technology that students demand and we cannot provide.
 We are requesting \$100,000 for two cyber classrooms.

-The introduction of our International Business concentration in the BBA this year represents the SOM's focus on excellence in this area and a field that we expect to achieve wide spread recognition.
+The introduction of our International Business concentration in the BBA this past year represents the SOM's focus on excellence in this area and a field that we expect to achieve wide spread recognition.
 We believe that this focus certainly represents an important area for the 21st Century economy, not only for our students but in terms of the impact we can provide for our regional economy.
 Our international efforts also include an MBA concentration, study abroad courses, numerous international agreements with foreign universities, a large international population in our school, and substantial scholarly research.
 To achieve our full potential in this area and to be recognized as a leader in the field, we are requesting \$100,000 in seed money to further develop study abroad opportunities, research, and international relations with foreign universities.